 Spanish Minor Worksheet (PDF)- for students entering UM prior to Fall 2020

 Spanish Minor Worksheet (PDF) -for students entering UM Fall 2020 and beyond

 Non-UM Study Abroad and Domestic Transfer Credit

-Review and follow this checklist which outlines the approval process for non-UM study abroad and domestic transfer credit.
+Review and follow this PDF checklist, which outlines the approval process for non-UM study abroad and domestic transfer credit.

 Please note: students are required to have coursework pre-evaluated by an RLL faculty advisor prior to enrolling or going abroad; syllabi and specific course descriptions are needed.
 A final evaluation of coursework is required upon completion of the course or upon return from abroad.
 Specific courses and credits must appear on the transcript; syllabi and completed coursework are needed.

 Credits earned for online courses are not accepted toward the Spanish major or minor.